113ll3/Ibmclouddocscli/idt/vscode.md

 * **Mac:** `cmd + shift + p`
 * **Windows&trade; / Linux&trade;:** `ctrl + shift + p`

 Next, either enter or select the command that you want to start.
-You can type `ibmcloud` within the command palette to see the list of all available commands.
+You can type `dev` within the command palette to see the list of all available commands.

 From here, you can develop and deploy your application.
 For more information, see [Creating and deploying apps by using the CLI](/docs/apps?topic=apps-create-deploy-app-cli#create-deploy-app-cli).